appianps/ps-plugin-appianrpa-Snippets/snippets-low-code/snippet-ibm-3270-library/README.md

 ### Installation

-Snippet IBM3270 Manager Library is deployed using Maven
+Snippet IBM3270 Manager Library is deployed as a workflow library